Skip to content

 Purchase price.
 A Volkswagen Golf starts around 26,000 petrol versus 36,000 for an ID.3 electric equivalent.
 That 10,000 gap is the headwind EVs must overcome through fuel and maintenance savings.

 Depreciation.
-EV residual values softened through as second-hand EV supply grew and battery fears persisted.
+EV residual values softened as second-hand EV supply grew and battery concerns persisted.
 Some EVs lost 40 per cent in two years, worse than petrol equivalents.
 Residual values are stabilising but remain model-dependent.

 Long-distance driving.
 If your mileage is dominated by motorway trips and you cannot charge at home, EV costs rise substantially.
 Rapid-charger rates of 60 to 85 p/kWh mean the per-mile cost can match or exceed petrol.
-EVs shine for people who charge at home overnight and drive mostly local or regional.
+EVs tend to be cost-effective for people who charge at home overnight and drive mostly local or regional.

 The break-even math